The Need for LGBTQIA+ Mental Health Care

 “Uh… no.” I scolded myself silently.
 I’ve worked in healthcare for years, but this was an acronym that had slipped my mind.

-Sadly, LGBTQ+ people have higher rates of mental health and addiction disorders than the general population, and there are fewer places for them to get treatment that feel like truly safe spaces.
+Sadly, LGBTQIA+ people have higher rates of mental health and addiction disorders than the general population, and there are fewer places for them to get treatment that feel like truly safe spaces.

 A Confession

-Growing up, my best friend in high school came out to me when we were 16, and since then I have had the distinct pleasure of being surrounded by wonderful people who happen to be LGBTQ+.
-While sexual orientation isn’t a defining factor in our friendships, it was normal and commonplace for me to discuss LGBTQ+ issues with my friends.
+Growing up, my best friend in high school came out to me when we were 16, and since then, I have had the distinct pleasure of being surrounded by wonderful people who happen to be LGBTQIA+.
+While sexual orientation isn’t a defining factor in our friendships, it was normal and commonplace for me to discuss LGBTQIA+ issues with my friends.

-There are many reasons why LGBTQ+ people face higher rates of addiction and mental health disorders than others.
-According to research, LGBTQ+ people are 2-to-4 times more likely to have a substance use disorder than their heterosexual counterparts.[1]
+There are many reasons why LGBTQIA+ people face higher rates of addiction and mental health disorders than others.
+According to research, LGBTQIA+ people are at greater risk for alcohol and drug use disorders and related problems than their heterosexual counterparts.
 These addictions include alcohol, smoking, and other drugs.

-Some people, heterosexual or LGBTQ+, report using drugs not only for partying, but also for sex.
-However, this might happen more often among LGBTQ+ people.
-Many drugs that are more popular among LGBTQ+ people enhance energy and libido, and increase feelings of intimacy.[2]
-For some people who have discomfort with their sexual orientation, drugs can lift inhibitions and increase the joy of their nightlife.[3]
+Some people, heterosexual or LGBTQIA+, report using drugs not only for partying, but also for sex.
+However, this might happen more often among LGBTQIA+ people.
+Many drugs that are more popular among LGBTQIA+ people enhance energy and libido, and increase feelings of intimacy.
+For some people who have discomfort with their sexual orientation, drugs can lift inhibitions and increase the joy of their nightlife.

-Some regular community events that are popular with LGBTQ+ people, including circuit parties, more commonly involve drug use.
-A questionnaire-based study of gay men in San Francisco found that half of the studied population who had attended bars and dance clubs reported using methamphetamine in the past three months.[4]
-As many as 46% of gay men surveyed reported drug use in the past year.[5]
+Some regular community events that are popular with LGBTQIA+ people, including circuit parties, more commonly involve drug use.
+Some subgroups of gay, bisexual and other men who have sex with men (MSM) reported using methamphetamines.
+One Vancouver study of 774 MSM found that 19% of participants used methamphetamine in the past six months, with 21% of those using it at least weekly.
+As many as 46% of gay men surveyed reported drug use in the past year.
 Substance use problems are not exclusive to gay men.
 Lesbian and bisexual women report higher rates of alcohol use disorders than women of other sexual orientations.

-Researchers have begun studying mental health in LGBTQ+ populations and have conclusively found that mental health, substance use, and mood disorders are more common in LGBTQ+ populations, but the reasons why this happens are multifarious.
+Researchers have begun studying mental health in LGBTQIA+ populations and have conclusively found that mental health, substance use, and mood disorders are more common in LGBTQIA+ populations, but the reasons why this happens are multifarious.
 Stigma, discrimination, and violence can contribute to creating a hostile environment that places additional stress on a person.
-According to the Center for Disease Control, 38% of LGBTQ+ youth were bullied on school property.[7]
+According to the Center for Disease Control, 43% of transgender youth have been bullied on school property.
+29% of transgender youth, 21% of gay and lesbian youth and 22% of bisexual youth have attempted suicide.
 When someone’s everyday life has the potential for assault, losing their job, or being cast out by their loved ones, the stress takes its toll on a person’s mental health.

 Minority Stress Contributes to Mental Health and Substance Use Disorders

-Some ways that minority stress manifests for LGBTQ+ people are as follows:
+Some ways that minority stress manifests for LGBTQIA+ people are as follows:

 Researchers have found that feeling alienated from one’s own community, including social structures, institutions, and social norms, increases a person’s risk for suicide.
 A basic human need is unmet when a person feels rejected by their community.